1iveowl/WebsocketClientLite.PCL/README.md

 This project is based on [SocketLite](https://github.com/1iveowl/SocketLite) for cross platform TCP sockets support.

 This project utilizes [Reactive Extensions](http://reactivex.io/).
-Although this has an added learning curve its a learning worth while and it makes creating a library like this much more elegant compared to using call-back or events.
+Although this has an added learning curve it is an added learning curve worth while persuing, as it IMHO makes creating a library like this much more elegant compared to using call-back or events.

 ## Usage
 The library is easy to use, as illustated with the examples below.